tcnj-acm/halo/README.md

 ### Environmental Variables

 The project uses multiple .env variables and unfortunately couldn't be compiled to one file.
-Here are the files you will need for the following variables
+Please read the Environmental Variables doc to properly set this up.

 ### Installation